Residual dimension of nilpotent groups: Residual dimension

 Suppose that $N$ has step length $c = 1$.
 Since Lemma \ref{abelian_tame} implies that all torsion free, finitely generated abelian groups have low dimensional vanishing for all primitive elements $x$, we will say that $N$ has \textbf{accessible residual dimension.} Now suppose that $N$ has step length $c > 1$.
 If $N/ \sqrt{\ga_c(N)}$ has accessible residual dimension and $N$ has low dimension residual vanishing at all primitive elements $x \in \sqrt{\ga_c(N)}$, we say that $N$ has \textbf{accessible residual dimension}.

 If $N$ is an infinite, finitely generated nilpotent group such that $N / T(N)$ has accessible residual dimension, we say that $N$ has accessible residual dimension. \end{defn}

-We are able to associate a natural number to any infinite, finitely generated nilpotent group with accessible residual dimension that captures the polynomial in logarithm degree of growth for residual finiteness. \begin{defn} Let $N$ be a torsion free, finitely generated nilpotent group that has accessible residual dimension.
+We are able to associate a natural number to any infinite, finitely generated nilpotent group with accessible residual dimension that captures the degree of the polynomial in logarithm of the residual finiteness growth. \begin{defn} Let $N$ be a torsion free, finitely generated nilpotent group that has accessible residual dimension.
 It is straightfoward to see that $\dim_{\RFL}(N) = \dim_{\RFU}(N)$.
 We denote their common value as $\dim_{\ARF}(N)$ and call this value the \textbf{accessible residual dimension of $N$}.
 When $N$ is an infinite, finitely generated nilpotent group with accessible residual dimension, we set $\dim_{\ARF}(N) \bdef \dim_{\ARF}(N / T(N))$. \end{defn}